 Each Owner shall obtain the prior approval of the ARC before cutting down or clearing any trees from any Lot, except in the cases of dead trees of four (4) inches in diameter or less, or for infestation control.
 Notwithstanding that in the situations listed in subparagraph (1) above prior approval of the ARC may not be required, an Owner shall notify the ARC upon removing any trees for any purpose.
 In addition to any requirements imposed by any governmental entity having jurisdiction over the Property, it is the responsibility of the Owner of a Lot to Promptly treat or remove any trees infected by pine beetle or other insects which can kill trees within a year and which infection might spread to adjacent trees and Lots, and to reasonably contain any trees with slow parasitic growth such as mistletoe.
 The Owner or such Owner’s agent shall dispose of any cleared trees in a way to prevent accumulation of brush, stumps, trash or other materials which might constitute a fire hazard or render a Lot unsightly.
 Provided, however, that nothing in this paragraph shall restrict an Owner from storing firewood in neat stacks within an enclosure on such Owner’s Lot.
 Nothing contained herein shall prevent the Association from developing a plan for some or all of the Property more effectively treat or remove infected trees, in which case, the requirements of this subparagraph shall also apply to actions of the Association.

 Border Walls and Fences.
 All border walls and fences shall be subject to approval by the ARC.
-Barbed wire fencing within the Property or along any exterior boundary of the Property is prohibited.
+Barbed wire and chain-link fencing within the Property or along any exterior boundary of the Property is prohibited.

 Maintaining of Drainage.
 There shall be no interference with the established drainage pattern as planned by Declarant for the entire Property.

 Restriction on Antennae, Pipes, Utility Lines and Transmitters.
 Wires, poles and other facilities for the transmission or reception of audio or visual signals or electricity, pipes for water, gas, sewer, drainage or other purposes, and utility meters or other utility facilities shall be kept and maintained underground or within the Residence.
 No radio antenna, television antenna or other antenna of any type shall be erected or maintained on the exterior of the Residence or any other portion of the Lot.
 A satellite dish may be installed on the exterior of a Residence only in an area of the Lot where it will be unobtrusive, and if it is painted or screened to blend in with the natural environment.
-No electronic or radio transmitters of any kind other than garage door openers, cordless telephones, cellular phones and security systems shall be operated in or on any structure within or otherwise on any Lot.

 Meters.
 All gas and electric meters must be located so as to be out of sight from the Front of the Residence.